 5. Archive Access

-Email archives should have a feature that allows a company to use the archive as a knowledge repository so that authorized users can extract messages and data from it when required.
+Finally, email archives should have a feature that allows a company to use the archive as a knowledge repository.
+This way, authorized users can extract messages and data from it when required.
 The benefit of this feature is that it enables authorized users to carry out their work without the need to consult or bother any IT staff.